DKFZ-ODCF/nf-bam2fastq/README.md

   * Trading memory vs. IO
     * `sortMemory`: Memory used for sorting.
 Too large values are useless, unless you have enough memory to sort completely in-memory.
 Default: 100 MB.
     * `sortThreads`: Number of threads used for sorting.
 Default: 4
-    * `compressIntermediateFastqs`: Whether to compress FASTQs produced by ???.
+    * `compressIntermediateFastqs`: Whether to compress FASTQs.
 Default: true
-    * `compressor`: GZip tool to use.
-By default the script `bin/pigz.sh` is used.
-The tool needs to (1) compress by default, (2) accept a `-d` option to switch to decompression, and (3) work on standard-input and -output.
-    * `compressorThreads`: pigz can use multiple threads for compression.
+    * `compressorThreads`: The compressor (pigz) can use multiple threads for compression.
 Default: 4

 ## Example